DRADLER1/LAB3/README.md

 # LAB3
-hi this is Shubham Singh
+hi this is Shubham Singh hi